Healthy positivity in Islam

 If positivity meant ignoring hardship, the Prophet ﷺ would have lived a completely different life.

-But he faced:
+Whenever he faced:

 • Rejection